 So then what is your plating if its not pure gold?

 Our plating mixture is a proprietary mixture created over years of experimentation and testing.
 We bond a thin layer of copper to the base metal (usually brass) and then give it a gold bath where we pass electricity through the base metal to bond the 18k gold to the core material.
 We then give it an e-coating to ensure the durability of the product.

 This process is the same for all of our finishes we just use different metals and that is why the finishes vary in price with the gold, rose gold, and matte gold being the most expensive finishes we offer currently.

 Does the same process apply to the rest of your finishes?

-Yes, each finish is comprised of various metal to create the appearance of a precious metal product.
+Yes, each finish is comprised of various metals to create the appearance of a solid precious metal product.
 For example, our shiny silver has some sterling silver in the plating and undergoes the same processes as the gold plating.